MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 ## Package: The portal with Static Web Apps and Azure Functions API

-This frontend application is the main entry point for the users, implementing Angular as a JavaScript framework.
+This frontend application is the main entry point for the users implementing Angular as a JavaScript framework.

 :::image type="content" source="./media/contoso-real-estate/scenario-2-portal-swa-fn-api.png" alt-text="Architectural diagram of the portal client and API scenario.":::